Laip11/Laip11.github.io/_pages/about.md

 My current research focuses on **LLM-as-a-judge**, **reward model**, and **reinforcement learning**.
 I aim to enhance model evaluation capabilities, enabling models to understand their own limitations and progressively improve—advancing the paradigm of **self-reflective and continuously improving language models**.

+I usually enjoy singing and working out, and I’m also passionate about competitive gaming.
+I reached **Master tier in League of Legends (Season 14) and Immortal rank in Valorant**.

 I am interested in popular and exciting research directions, and I am willing to collaborate with outstanding researchers.
 You are welcome to reach out to me anytime to discuss related research~

 # 🔥 News